top of page

 Therapy is a deeply individual and nuanced process—something that can’t be fully captured in a few sentences.
 That said, I can offer you a sense of what it’s like to work with me and what you might expect when we begin.

-I can also help you understand how my way of working relates to some of the main therapeutic traditions, including person-centred therapy, psychodynamic therapy, and cognitive behavioural therapy (CBT).
+I can also situate my way of working in relation to some of the main therapeutic traditions, including person-centred therapy, psychodynamic therapy, and cognitive behavioural therapy (CBT).
 Nowadays, many therapists aim to work integratively by drawing on a combination of these approaches.

-My attach is reality.
-Therefore, my work is grounded not in allegiance to a particular therapeutic school, but in empirical observation, research, and the psychological reality encountered in the work itself.
+My point of reference is the psychological reality encountered in the work itself.
+Accordingly, my practice is grounded not in allegiance to a particular therapeutic school, but in observation, research, and clinical experience.

 My credentials

-• Top academic qualifications in psychology, psychotherapy, social sciences, history, education, and philosophy
+• Advanced academic training across psychology, psychotherapy, the social sciences, history, education, and philosophy

-• Over 30 years involvement in multidisciplinary academic research.
-Several academic publications in peer reviewed journals.
-Currently writing three books which summarise my life work
+• Over 30 years of involvement in multidisciplinary academic research, including publications in peer-reviewed journals; currently writing three books synthesising this work

-• 24 years experience in private practice and various counselling organisations
+• 24 years of clinical experience in private practice and within counselling organisations

-• A sustained engagement in my own therapy and personal development and that of others from an early age
+• Long-standing engagement in my own therapy and personal development, as well as supporting that of others

 My interaction style

-• Collaborative, involving dialogue to facilitate your self-reflections and the processing of your feelings
+• Collaborative, with an emphasis on dialogue to support reflection and the processing of experience

 “I believe that the style Guy uses - in which he takes a more active part in the sessions -